-Last week, the Joint Legislative Budget Committee identified structural deficits for Arizona's future state budgets.
+In October, the Joint Legislative Budget Committee identified structural deficits for Arizona's future state budgets.
 Given the flush budgets of the last few years, Arizonans should wonder where the revenue went.
+Figure 1 is often mischaracterized to suggest the state does not have a revenue problem-except the expenditures in FY25-FY27 in Figure 1 represent the so-called skinny budget.